 Learn how to stretch your neck while you're at work by clicking HERE.

-Physical therapy is usually the first line of defence with neck pain or neck tendonitis. a physical therapist will address:
+Physical therapy is usually the first line of defense with neck pain or neck tendonitis.
+A physical therapist will address:

 If you have neck pain or think you may have neck tendonitis, the Jacksonville Orthopaedic Institute can help.
-We offer treatment from conservative care, to wholistic care, to advanced medical and surgical intervention.
-Let us help you get on the road to recovery.
+Our doctors and therapists know how to treat tendonitis of the neck and get you back to your life!

-To Schedule an appointment with a JOI Neck Specialist, cal JOI-2000, schedule online, or click the link below.
+To Schedule an appointment with a JOI Neck Specialist, call 904-JOI-2000, schedule online, or click the link below.